Supported Conversations

 Sustainable change emerges through awareness and shared responsibility

-By working with the system as a whole, teams are better able to understand what is shaping their experience and how they might shift unhelpful patterns together.
+By working with the system as a whole, families/groups are better able to understand what is shaping their experience and how they might shift unhelpful patterns together.

 The Role of the Coach